subhankarc/apiserver-perf-test/README.md

 ## Goal
 Primarily, these are the following goals for performing the ApiServer performance test.

-1. Number of resource instance ApiServer can support and performance impact on create, delete and get of a resource with n number of existing resources already present.
+1. Number of resource instance ApiServer can support and performance impact on create, patch, delete and get of a resource with n number of existing resources already present.

 2. If resources need to be filtered based on the specific key value, which are part of the label, how is the performance with n number of resources present in ApiServer.

+3. ETCD CPU and memory stats for high workload.

 ## Anti-Goal

-We intend to test only the ApiServer and not ETCD directly.
+We intend to test only the ApiServer and not ETCD directly, only monitor the VM metrics of it.

 ## Test-cases